 2-Day Dublin Itinerary

-Plan your trip to Dublin with our 2-day itinerary and discover the city’s most charming neighborhoods, unique streets and popular attractions.
+Plan your trip to Dublin with our 2-day itinerary and discover the city’s most charming neighbourhoods, unique streets and popular attractions.

 If you don't like walking too much or have an issue with mobility, we recommend booking the Dublin City Sightseeing Bus Tour.